bshaffer/oauth2-server-php/README.md

 ### Create a Token Controller

-Once you have done this, you will want to create a basic Token Controller.
+The first thing you will do is create the **Token Controller**.
+This is the URI which returns an OAuth2.0 Token to the client.
 Here is an example of a token controller in the file `token.php`:

 ```php
 // Autoloading (composer is preferred, but for this example let's just do this)